quantum-square/magic-square/doc/design_document_back_end-en.md

   - When a new problem solver is created, a globally unique problem solver ID is generated
   - The solver ID can be used to start, pause, stop the solver, and synchronize matrix data
 + `SolverController` : contains some handlers for handling requests from the front-end, parsing parameters, and synchronizing results.
++ `SolverLauncher` : solver back-end starter, back-end program start entry.
++ `BoardDTO` : data transfer object, used to transfer matrix chessboard data between the front-end and back-end
++ `SolverIdDTO` : data transfer object, used to transfer solver ID between the front-end and back-end
++ `SolverInfoDTO` : data transfer object, used to transfer the solver information (including solver ID, solver state, matrix chessboard data) between the front-end and back-end.